 95% of the time an IP is blocked because someone is using that IP to look for vulnerabilities on your site.
 When our system recognizes this pattern of activity, the IP is automatically blocked.
 The other 5% are false positives triggered by one of the actions listed below - generally attempting to login to some portion of the system using incorrect credentials.

-- 10 failed attempts at logging in to an FTP account within 1 hour
+- 10 failed attempts at logging in within 1 hour

 - 10 failed attempts at logging in to an email account within 1 hour